 FENY Short Volume

-Fidelity MSCI Energy Index ETF (FENY) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $1.59B, listed on AMEX, carrying a beta of 0.14 to the broader market.
-Tracks the performance of the MSCI USA IMI Energy 25/50 Index. public since 2013-10-24.
+Fidelity MSCI Energy Index ETF (FENY) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $1.79B, listed on AMEX, carrying a beta of -0.01 to the broader market.
+The core objective of this ETF is to replicate the investment outcomes of the MSCI USA IMI Energy 25/50 Index. public since 2013-10-24.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.